 Authentic community starts here.

-Worthington Christian Schools (WCS) is a community of Christians who have joined for the purpose of spiritual growth, academic progress, and personal development.
-The goal of this covenant is to identify those things that will assist us in meeting the spiritual and educational objectives of WCS.
+Worthington Christian School (WC) is a community of Christians who have joined for the purpose of spiritual growth, academic progress, and personal development.
+The goal of this covenant is to identify those things that will assist us in meeting the spiritual and educational objectives of WC.
 While it is impossible to create a covenant where all boundaries and expectations are acceptable to everyone, all would agree that certain boundaries and expectations are necessary to ensure orderly life together.
-When students, faculty, staff, and parents join the WCS community, they freely and willingly choose to take upon themselves the responsibilities outlined in this covenant.
+When students, faculty, staff, and parents join the WC community, they freely and willingly choose to take upon themselves the responsibilities outlined in this covenant.

 - Loving God and loving our neighbors are the primary motivations for all relationships and behavior.